alvarobmp/SOC-L1-Learning-Path---TryHackMe-Free-Resources/README.md

 5. **Cloud & corporate environments fifth** — Azure/M365, relevant for banking sector in Peru.
 6. **Advanced specialization last** — for after landing the role.

-> ⚠️ **Note:** Rooms like Cicada-3301, Windows Reversing, x64 Assembly, FAT32/MBR Analysis, macOS Forensics, Nessus, Security Awareness, and AI/ML Security were intentionally excluded.
-They are not irrelevant — they are simply low ROI at this stage of the journey.

 ---

 ## 🟥 Phase 1 — Do First | SOC Conceptual Foundation